shdennlin/shdennlin.github.io/content/posts/linux/linux-install-application/linux-install-application.md

   name = "Linux Install Application"
 +++

-These are the applications I installed in linux.
+These are the applications I installed in Linux.
 If you have any questions about these apps, you can contact me.

 <!--more-->